sdl/ecommerce-framework/README.md

 New functionality in the v1.2 version:
 * Improved support for product variants
 * Pluggable variant builders for the Fredhopper connector
+* REST based service (as alternative to the OData service)
+* Experimental support for Graph-QL
+* Support for DXA caching of E-Commerce data using MemCache, REDIS etc
+* Demandware ECL connector now supports search

 Concepts